Edgar Zilsel

-Edgar Zilsel (August 11, 1891, Vienna, Austria-Hungary – March 11, 1944, Oakland, California) was an Austrian-American historian and a philosopher of science.
+Edgar Zilsel (August 11, 1891, Vienna, Austria-Hungary – March 11, 1944, Oakland, California) was an Austrian-American historian and philosopher of science.

-He is known for his Zilsel Thesis, a scientific proposal which traces the origins of western science to the interactions between scholars and skilled artisans, which melded practical experimentation with analytical thought.
-As part of the left wing of the Vienna Circle, a group of early twentieth-century philosophers, he endorsed historical materialism and sought to establish empirical laws in history and in society.
+He is best known for the Zilsel Thesis, a scientific proposal which traces the origins of western science to the interactions between scholars and skilled artisans.
+The proposal melded practical experimentation with analytical thought.
+As part of the left wing of the Vienna Circle (a group of early twentieth-century philosophers) he endorsed historical materialism, and sought to establish empirical laws in history and in society.

-He was also a Jewish Marxist, which rendered him unable to pursue an academic career in Austria.
+Zilsel was Jewish, and followed a Marxist political view, both of which rendered him unable to pursue an academic career in Austria.
 Fleeing persecution, he escaped to the United States where he received a Rockefeller Fellowship Membership.
-During this time, he published many papers, including Sociological Roots of Modern Science.
-In 1943, he was invited to teach physics at Mills College in California.
+During this time, he published many papers, such as the "Sociological Roots of Modern Science".

+In 1943, he was invited to teach physics at Mills College in California, USA.

-Zilsel committed suicide on March 11, 1944.
+Edgar Zilsel died on March 11, 1944, from suicide.